Foundayo (Orforglipron): GLP-1 Pill With No Food Rules

 The Bottom Line

 Foundayo gives you a GLP-1 option that is a daily pill with no food or water restrictions.
 That simplicity is the main selling point.
+It's now available at pharmacies with insurance coverage expanding.
 If you want weight loss support without needles and without timing your pill around meals, Foundayo may be worth asking your doctor about.

 The weight loss results are solid, though not as strong as some injectable options in separate trials.
 The real advantage is convenience.